 European women (without diabetes) who had higher levels of selenium in their blood were more likely to have metabolic syndrome than women with lower levels.
 There was no association in men (Arnaud et al. 2012).

 Canadian adults with higher selenium intake (measured via a food questionnaire) had lower insulin resistance, except when the level becomes too high, the beneficial effect disappears (Wang et al. 2017).

-Obese Korean adults with more insulin resistance had lower selenium levels in their hair than those with higher levels, perhaps indicating a mineral deficiency (Kim and Song, 2014).
-Obese children in Poland tended to have lower selenium levels in their blood, also perhaps indicating a mineral deficiency (Błażewicz et al. 2015); similarly, adults with low dietary intake of selenium had the highest body mass index (BMI) in another study (Wang et al. 2016).
+Korean adults with obesity and more insulin resistance had lower selenium levels in their hair than those with higher levels, perhaps indicating a mineral deficiency (Kim and Song, 2014).
+Polish children with obesity tended to have lower selenium levels in their blood, also perhaps indicating a mineral deficiency (Błażewicz et al. 2015); similarly, adults with low dietary intake of selenium had the highest body mass index (BMI) in another study (Wang et al. 2016).
 Chinese children with low selenium levels also had a higher risk of obesity (Xu et al. 2018).